This article is brought to you by Aura.

 • Run a “full scan” of your device.
 A full scan searches all of your apps and files for viruses that may be hidden.
 With Aura’s Antivirus app, you can do this in a single tap by clicking on “Run your first scan.”

-🔎 Find and remove adware and other Android viruses — for free.
-Aura’s all-in-one digital security solution includes powerful Android and Mac antivirus, award-winning identity and credit protection, 24/7 customer support, and more.
-Try Aura free for 14 days.
+🔎 Find and remove adware and other Android viruses.
+Aura’s all-in-one digital security solution includes powerful Android and Mac antivirus, award-winning identity and credit protection, 24/7 customer support, and more — plans start at just $3/month.

 2. Boot up your device in Safe Mode